Evolving From Adversarial Politics to Properly-Informed, Strategically-Continuous Collaborative Policy

 Tier 2A (Optional) : Citizen Assemblies

-Tier 3 – Legislature (Citizen Represented)
+Tier 3 – Legislature (House of Commons – Citizen Represented)

-its purpose is firstly, to represent the needs and views of constituents, debate and consolidate them and to pass them up to the Development Authority to inform the drafting of proposed Policy.
+its purpose is firstly, to represent the needs and views of constituents, debate and consolidate them and to pass them up to the NPC to inform the drafting of proposed Policy.
 Then to debate those drafts, on behalf of Constituents, request amendments as necessary and vote in lobbies to pass legislation as is done today (except that all votes will now become “Free votes” – Party Whips being abolished.)

 Most customary Legislative procedures would obviously continue unchanged (such as Parliamentary Select Committees and PMQs in the UK).